What exactly is Unchurching?

 The comic is a great primer for folks who are new to the unchurching conversation, but it only scratches the surface.
 Unchurching: Christianity Without Churchianity will challenge everything you thought you knew about church.
 Watch the video above to find out why.
 Then click here to view the book on Amazon or click here to download free sample chapters.

 In addition to the podcast, Richard runs a Facebook group for thousands of people who are unchurching, many of whom are connecting in the real-world to have fellowship, start house churches, and more.
-Also he recently helped coordinate the Unconference, which drew numerous unchurching folks together from all over the country.
+Additionally, he helped coordinate an Unconference, which drew numerous unchurching folks together from all over the country.

 If you would like to support these kind of efforts and more, please consider becoming an unchurching patron through Patreon.
 It costs as little as $2 a month (though higher amounts are also appreciated).
 And, as a patron, you gain access to exclusive content, as well as membership in the unchurching forum.

 Although patronage comes with perks (such as access to the online forum), if you prefer to give a one-time donation, it will be much appreciated.
 Thank you!